二見不住 Do not dwell in dual views

 Adi Shankara: “Self-Realization”

-134. The aspirants after Brahman should not remain a single moment without the thought of Brahman.
+134. The aspirants after Brahman should not spend a single moment without the thought of Brahman.

 136. Then that pure reality which is beyond speech alone remains.
 This should be understood again and again verily through the illustration of clay and the pot.
-[Clay is the substance, or essence, and the pot is that which the senses perceive]
+[Clay is the substance and the pot is that which the senses perceive]

-138. One should first look for the cause by the negative method (i.e., meditation on the impermanence and lack of self-nature of things) and then find it by the positive method, as being ever inherent in the effect.
+138. One should first look for the cause by the negative method (i.e., meditation on the emptiness of the ego-self) and then find it by the positive method, as being ever inherent in the effect.

 139. One should verily see the cause in the effect, and then dismiss the effect altogether.
 What then remains, the sage himself becomes.